Skip to content

 Winds up to 160mph ripped apart trees in Yokohama during Typhoon Hagibis.

 Thankfully all staff and their families were unharmed.
-Only hours before it struck, Kengo Kobayashi, CWGC’s Japan country manager, was in the cemetery, giving a video tour and discussing which trees might be at risk.
+Only hours before it struck, CWGC’s Japan country manager, was in the cemetery, giving a video tour and discussing which trees might be at risk.

 The next day his team set to work quickly clearing up the aftermath.